 Parking of motor vehicles and bicycles is limited to specially designated areas.
-Permits are required.
+Permits are required for all vehicles parked on campus.
 Vehicles or bicycles parked in violation of the provisions of this Administrative Procedure are subject to fines, towing, or impoundment.